sora7672/viper_tracking/docs/devlog.md

 I monkey-patched TTKBootstrap’s internals.
 Theme changes now fire global events, and every widget subscribed to the Style Manager updates in sync.
-Styles no longer silently fail, if a developer forgets to register them and instead uses the ttkbootstrap configure instead,
+Styles no longer silently fail if a developer forgets to register them and instead uses the ttkbootstrap configure instead,
 they’ll see a warning and get reminded to register them properly.
 Everything is injected cleanly on import, requiring just one simple initialization with the root window.